Great-Sun-Group/greatsun-dev/README.md

 Whatever is in the terminal will be appended to whatever is in the conversation thread and sent to the LLM.
 Take a look through [conversation_thread](avatar/conversation_thread.txt) to see the full conversation that you are in with the avatar, including file contents sent back and forth.
 A sanitized version is printed to the terminal with the file contents removed for better human readibility.

 ### Stepping Towards Your Goal
-When you launch `avatar up`, the current context of the repo and project is assembled.
-You can change these and refresh any time with the same command.
+You can use `avatar refresh` any time to restart the conversation with the current context of the repo and project reassembled.
 You then add your intention for this specific conversation with the avatar and LLM into the Developer Instructions as above, and then work with the tool to deliver code.

 The LLM can get confused if the conversation thread gets too long, if there are repetitive tweaks on the same bug going back and forth, or if multiple topics or priorities enter the thread.